-During 2013 and 2012, participants could generally contribute up to 40% of their pretax annual compensation, as defined in the Plan.
+During 2014 and 2013, participants could generally contribute up to 40% of their pretax annual compensation, as defined in the Plan.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution retirement plans, as well as direct rollovers from individual retirement accounts or annuities.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-At December 31, 2013 and 2012, the Plan offered fourteen common /collective trust funds, seven corporate bond funds, thirteen mutual funds, one common stock fund which invests solely in Company stock, and ten funds that are part of the AdviceTrack® investment program (see Note 2d for further discussion on the AdviceTrack® investment program) as investment options for participants.
+At December 31, 2014 and 2013, the Plan offered fourteen common /collective trust funds, seven corporate bond funds, fourteen mutual funds, two common stock funds which invest solely in Company stock, and ten funds that are part of the AdviceTrack® investment program (see Note 2d for further discussion on the AdviceTrack® investment program) as investment options for participants.
 Beginning in 2012, the Plan initiated an employer match on the 401(k) plan whereby the Company will match \$0.25 on each \$1.00 contributed up to the first 6% of eligible earnings contributed to the Plan.
 Effective April 1, 2013, the Company increased the employer match from \$0.25 to \$0.375 on each \$1.00 contributed up to the first 6% of eligible earnings contributed to the Plan.
-The employer match for the year ending December 31, 2013 and 2012 was \$16,633,904 and \$10,990,671, respectively, and was credited to the FNF Stock Fund, in the FNF 401(k) Plan.
+The employer match for the year ending December 31, 2014 and 2013 was \$25,648,695 and \$16,633,904, respectively.
+Prior to July 1, 2014, the employer match was automatically credited to the FNF Stock Fund, in the FNF 401(k) Plan.
+Beginning July 1, 2014, the employer match was allocated to participants based on their chosen asset allocation.
 At the option of the Company's board of directors discretionary contributions may also be made by the Company.
-No discretionary contributions were made by the Company during the Plan years ended December 31, 2013 and 2012.
+No discretionary contributions were made by the Company during the Plan years ended December 31, 2014 and 2013.
 All Company contributions are participant directed.
 Contributions are subject to certain limitations established by the Internal Revenue Service.